tftelkamp/single_chan_pkt_fwd/README.md

 Single Channel LoRaWAN Gateway
 ==============================
-This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
+This repository contains a proof-of-concept implementation of a dual channel LoRaWAN gateway with the Raspberry Pi+ LoRa(TM) Expansion Board of Uputronics.
+It is based on the Single Channel LoRaWan Gateway by Thomas Telkamp.

-It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).
+It has been tested on the Raspberry Pi platform, using a Raspberry Pi+ LoRa(TM) Expansion Board with 2 SX1276 (HopeRF RFM95W) on board.

-The code is for testing and development purposes only, and is not meant for production usage.

 Part of the source has been copied from the Semtech Packet Forwarder (with permission).

 Maintainer: Thomas Telkamp <thomas@telkamp.eu>

+The code is for testing and development purposes only, and is not meant for production usage.

+I will continue update this code for our own purposes; Hans Boksem (hans.boksem@gmail.com)

 Features
 --------